KagenoMoheji/jQuery-DailyReportub/README.md

     - Initial value："transparent"
 - ***grassColor***：The background-color (witch changes own depth by the counts of daily-reports) of cells in calendar.
     - Initial value："#0f0"
-- ***ivents***：Your daily reports.
+- ***events***：Your daily reports.
 Write according to format "associative-array" like the example in the previous chapter.
     - Initail value：None

 ### DEMO GIF